pw4rn3r/ECE382/labs/lab4/index.md

 **Note:**  The maximum lab grade cannot exceed 105.

-## Notes

-Read the [guidance on Labs / Lab Notebooks / Coding standards](/382/admin/labs.html) thoroughly and follow it.

-Mind your code style!

-As you are writing your lab notebook (DURING the coding process; not after it is over), be sure to include discussion of the various algorithms you use for each program and bonus functionality.

 ## Grading - Lab 4

 [Printable Lab 4 Cutsheet](Lab_4_Cutsheet.pdf)

 #### Turn-ins for Lab 4